COVID-19 Lockdown 3.0!: 5 DIY mistakes your clients have made and how to fix them

 DIY disaster 5: streaky self-tan

-The sun is shining, which means everyone wants a golden glow.
+While we’re in the winter months, you might still want a golden glow on your skin.
 Yet with some people happy to attempt a self-tan at home, this often results in lots of streaky legs and orange faces.

 How to fix: why not retail tan removal products and while you’re doing this, suggest they book in for a professional spray tan with you.